garybgenett/gary-os/README.md

     * Updated to new Portage commit
     * Complete review/revamp of USE flags
     * Added `LDFLAGS` variable options specific to Metro
-    * Cleaned up "_overlay" directory
+    * Cleaned up "\_overlay" directory
     * Improvements to audit/review scripting
     * Minor configuration updates/improvements
     * Localized failed package commenting to 32-bit
     * Revised package list, adding CLI (Command-Line Interface) helpers and X.Org GUI, while pruning packages that are not as generally useful or widely implemented
-      * In particular, removed custom Perl modules, Funtoo/Gentoo developer/specialized packages, document processing utilities, virtualization tools and media software
+      * In particular, removed custom Perl modules, Funtoo developer/specialized packages, document processing utilities, virtualization tools and media software
       * Previously, the X.Org GUI was a specific non-goal of the